U.S. Futures Advance; Oil Surges on China Move: Markets Wrap

-(Bloomberg) -- U.S. equity futures rose on Thursday as investors caught their breath following a rough start to the second quarter for risk assets.
-European stocks fluctuated, while oil surged after China unveiled plans to boost its reserves.
+(Bloomberg) -- U.S. equity futures rose on Thursday and European stocks edged up as investors caught their breath following a rough start to the second quarter for risk assets.
+Oil surged after China unveiled plans to boost its reserves.

 Futures on the main U.S. equity benchmarks all climbed in the wake of another session of steep declines.
-The Stoxx Europe 600 Index erased an early advance.
+The Stoxx Europe 600 Index fluctuated before turning higher, led by energy shares.
+Brent crude futures jumped as much as 12% as the world’s biggest importer took advantage of a 60% plunge this year to add to stockpiles.
 Stocks in Asia were mixed, with losses in Japan and Australia and gains in South Korea.
-Brent crude futures jumped as much as 12% as the world’s biggest importer took advantage of a 60% plunge this year to add to stockpiles.
 Treasuries slipped along with the dollar.

 After enduring their worst quarter since 2008, stocks are struggling for traction as companies move to slash dividends and more U.S. states enact severe restrictions on people movement amid the coronavirus pandemic.
 Fatalities rose in France and Spain, while Italy and Germany moved to extend lockdown measures and Florida ordered people to stay home.
 New York and New Jersey said deaths have doubled in the last three days.